Empowering Others Through Education

 - Be interested in pursuing a degree in social justice, immigration rights, criminal justice, civil rights, or another program that advances justice for others.

 This scholarship provides one $1,000 award to one student for either the fall or the spring semester.
-The award recipient will be notified of their selection by January 31st for the 2022 Spring scholarship award.
+The scholarship recipient will be notified of their award by January 15, 2023 for the Spring 2023 scholarship award.

 I have worked with children and their families as a middle school teacher and basketball coach for the past seven years.
 From Brookyln to the Bronx to Chicago, immersing myself into diverse communities has essentially been at the heart of my job.
 Although I originally planned to attend law school immediately after graduating from college in 2012, I decided to spend a year teaching instead and genuinely enjoyed it so much that I decided to continue much longer.
 Besides my love for kids in general, the reason this work was so gratifying for me is because it gave me an opportunity to push, motivate, and inspire the youth who hold unlimited potential.